Does a Propane Forklift Produce Carbon Monoxide?

 Producing CO Doesn’t Mean the Forklift is Broken

 In some instances, a forklift that is properly maintained may produce CO even when it’s not being used.
 This can happen if the forklift is left in a confined space without adequate ventilation.
-This can also happen if there is a leak in the fuel system that allows CO to build up.
+This can also happen if there is a leak in the fuel system that allows this gas to build up.

 In these instances, the CO is not coming from the burning of the propane; it is being produced by the propane itself.
-This is why visual and audible warnings, such as those provided by CO detectors, can be helpful.
+This is why visual and audible warnings, such as those provided by detectors, can be helpful.

 They can prompt you to investigate the source of the CO and take corrective action to remove the CO from the confined space or repair the fuel system leak.